streamsend-io/confluent-cloud-audit-analyzer/README.md

 The scripts in this repo require a bash shell and have been tested on MacOS.

 ## Overview
+There is no cost associated with this and it does not impact I/O to your Confluent Cloud clusters (Audit data is stored in an entirely different system).
+You can run this as frequently as needed (not that there are API call limits on Confluent Cloud clusters).
 The reports list the service account names.
 No other data is listed (including topic names, message contents etc).
 It is possible to pipe the results into other systems to automate access checks, service account locking; etc.

 ## How it works
 Run 01_download_audit_log_entries.sh to download audit log entries for your Cloud Organization.
 These may number in millions of entries: it may take 15-30 minutes to complete.
-There is no cost associated with this and it does not impact I/O to your Confluent Cloud clusters (Audit data is stored in an entirely different system).
-You can run this as frequently as needed (not that there are API call limits on Confluent Cloud clusters).

 Run 02_analyze_cc_audit_entries.sh to load the latest downloaded audit log entries into a local sqlite database and run a number of queries to summarize the audit log entries.
 Downloaded audit logs (which are json) is retained in the "data" subdiretory.
 Generated reports (which are text) are retained in the "reports" subdiretory.
+There is one summary report per day (with four sections) and four sub-directories with a daily report for AUTH_EVENTS, OTHER_EVENTS, SIGNIN_FAIL, SIGNIN_SUCCESS.
-Files in Data and Reports are timestamped, and not overwritten.
+Files in Data and Reports are timestamped by date so older dates are retained.

 Run 03_cleanup to delete the subdirectories and their contents (data, reports, work).
 They will be automatically recreated for the next download and analyze.